APTITUDE-Consortium/wp2-trust-specifications/topics/trust-management-process.md

 ## Intro
 The goal of this section is to describe the lifecycle of access (WRPAC) and registration (WRPRC) certificates.
 Registrar manages the register : repository of identities and authorizations for identities related to specific credential types.
-Certificate authority manages certificate issuance on the base of the information in the register.
+Certificate authority manages certificate issuance on the base of the information in the register (VAT+LEI and other specs).
-There are different sectors that act in different ways. banking case different responsibilities for different information types
+There are different sectors that act in different ways. banking case different responsibilities for different information types different lifecycle for certificate and for license

 Lifecyle is based on different process phases:
 1. registration: entity onboarding that includes register and